Table of contents

 What it does: Noloco is a no-code app builder that allows businesses to create custom internal tools and client portals from existing databases or from scratch.

-Who it's for: Noloco is best for small to medium businesses and agencies that want to build business apps, client-facing portals, or internal dashboards.
+Who it's for: Noloco suits small to medium-sized businesses and agencies that want to build business apps, client-facing portals, or internal dashboards.

-When I tested Noloco, I could connect directly to my PostgreSQL database, instantly pull in my data, and generate an interface that I could refine.
+When I tested Noloco, I could connect directly to my PostgreSQL database, instantly pull in my data, and generate an interface that I could customize and structure.
 This integration saved significant setup time compared to building from scratch.

 Key Features